sps-smith/Vuejs-Highcharts-SharePoint/README.md

 # Vuejs-Highcharts-SharePoint
-Data visualization hosted on SharePoint using Vuejs and Highcharts
+Data visualization hosted on SharePoint on prem 2013 using Vuejs and Highcharts